 Applicants are required to complete and submit an electronic application with required attachments through the Law School Admission Council (LSAC) website.
-If you wish to be considered for financial assistance, you must complete and submit the Supplemental Financial Aid Form attachment with your application.
 Most scholarship assistance provided by the Graduate Studies Program is awarded on a combined basis of academic merit and need.
-All applicants who wish to be considered for scholarships should complete and submit a Financial Aid Application Form as part of their application.
 Admissions decisions are made independently from any request for financial assistance.
 If you are unable to access the LSAC link, please contact LSAC at firstname.lastname@example.org.

 Applicants should carefully outline and discuss their reasons for pursuing graduate work, including a statement of future professional plans.
 Applicants should also describe their principal areas of academic interest, with as much specificity as possible.

 Applicants should submit an application form, including a personal statement, resume, and information on career plans and academic areas of interest; English language test score(s); application fee; letters of recommendation; and transcripts using LSAC.
-Please do not send these materials directly to Virginia Law.
 In addition to the LL.M.
 Document Assembly Service, international applicants must register for the LSAC International Transcript Authentication and Evaluation service.

 2. Official Transcripts and Document Assembly Service

-Applicants must submit transcripts and proof of degree documents (if proof of degree does not appear on the transcript) from all prior colleges, law schools, exchange programs or graduate schools attended, even if the applicant did not graduate from that institution.
+Applicants must submit transcripts and proof of degree documents from all prior colleges, law schools, exchange programs or graduate schools attended, even if the applicant did not graduate from that institution.
 In addition to the LL.M.
-Document Assembly Service, international applicants must register for the LSAC International Transcript Authentication and Evaluation service.
+Document Assembly Service, internationally educated applicants must register for the LSAC International Transcript Authentication and Evaluation service.

 3. LSAC LL.M.
 Document Assembly Service

 Applicants must register with the LSAC Document Assembly Service.
 In addition to the LL.M.
-Document Assembly Service, international applicants must register for the LSAC International Transcript Authentication and Evaluation service.
+Document Assembly Service, internationally educated applicants must register for the LSAC International Transcript Authentication and Evaluation service.
 Do not send your academic transcripts directly to the Office of Graduate Studies.
-For more information about the Document Assembly Service or the International Transcript Authentication and Evaluation Service, go to the LSAC website.
+For more information about the Document Assembly Service or the International Transcript Authentication and Evaluation Service, please review the LSAC website.

 4. Letters of Recommendation

 If a recommender is unable to write the letter of recommendation on letterhead, please ask him/her to explain why.
-Emailed recommendations are not accepted, except from Virginia alumni.
+Unless otherwise specified by LSAC, we do not accept emailed recommendations, except from Virginia alumni.

 4. Application Fee